 So, with fewer things to remember before sailing, it’s even more tempting to book a cruise holiday.
 Also, many cruise lines have enhanced their services and technology onboard, while we find our sea legs and discover new destinations.

-We’ve pinpointed some of the best cruise holidays that’ll provide you with unique experiences when drifting across the world.
+In this blog, we’ve pinpointed some of the best cruise holidays that’ll provide you with unique experiences when drifting across the world.

 International Cruise Holidays and World Cruising